2014 German Darts Championship

 The 2014 German Darts Championship was the first of eight PDC European Tour events on the 2014 PDC Pro Tour.
 The tournament took place at Halle 39 in Hildesheim, Germany, between 31 January–2 February 2014.
 It featured a field of 48 players and £100,000 in prize money, with £20,000 going to the winner.

-Gary Anderson won his first and last European Tour event by defeating Justin Pipe 6–5 in the final.
+Gary Anderson won his first European Tour event by defeating Justin Pipe 6–5 in the final.

-Beginning with this event, all European Tour events are streamed live and free on the PDC YouTube channel.
+At with this event, all European Tour events were streamed live and free on the PDC YouTube channel.